 - Think big and make it a double- or even triple-decker dessert sandwich.

 - While S'mores are baking, dip one side of the other graham cracker halves in melted milk, dark, or white chocolate.
 Transfer to a parchment-lined sheet pan and place in the refrigerator.
 When the S'mores come out of the oven, remove the chocolate-covered graham cracker halves from the refrigerator and place one on top of each for an even more decadent treat.

 S'mores, short for "some mores," is a traditional campfire confection made with graham crackers, marshmallow, and chocolate.
 The origin is unclear, but one recipe, named "marshmallow sandwich," was published in a 1920s Campfire Marshmallows recipe book.

-The sweet treats are traditionally assembled and cooked over a campfire and are often associated with boys and girls scouts.
+Since the sweet treats are traditionally assembled and cooked over a campfire, they are often associated with Boys and Girls Scouts.

 |Nutritional Guidelines (per serving)|

 |Dietary Fiber||2 g|